epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

      - N/A
      - all PVI definitions from support modules

-   * - /epics/opi
-     - N/A
-     - all OPI files (generated or copied from support)

    * - /workspaces
      - WS
      - all peers to Generic IOC source repo